darrenwatt/xml-to-discord-post/README.md

 Scrapes XML feeds, e.g. BBC News searching for search terms, alerts in Discord or to Twitter.
 That's it.

+Uses MongoDB (Atlas, cloud hosted mongo) to keep track of what's been posted already.

 The following vars need to be defined in .env file
 ```
 # database connection string for Atlas